neoul/libydb/README.md

 ## Performance

-- string pool for memory saving
+- string pool (ystr_pool) for memory saving
-  - All strings allocated in YDB are mamaged by string_pool.
+  - All strings allocated in YDB are mamaged by ystr_pool.
-  - string_pool once allocates a string if the string is not in string_pool.
+  - ystr_pool once allocates a string if the string is not in ystr_pool.
-  - string_pool returns the allocated string for the same string allocation with increasing the reference count.
+  - ystr_pool returns the allocated string for the same string allocation with increasing the reference count.
   - The string is freed upon the reference count to be zero.
 - YDB node implemented by AVL tree
   - AVL tree (Search/Insert/Delete) performance is O(log n).